.github/workflows/chromatic.yml

 workingDir: packages/project_2

-If you want to run Chromatic in parallel for each subproject, you will need to create a workflow for each.
+If you want to run Chromatic in parallel for each subproject, you will need to create separate workflow files.

 on: push